its-dirg/vopaas_test_environment/README.md

 1. All configuration files are located in **TODO add skeleton configuration files somewhere in vopaas_ansible**
 1. Modify all necessary parameters, described in [Configuration](configuration).
 1. Run `ansible-playbook` **TODO specify command to run and describe example inventory?**
 1. **TODO Should SP's/backing IdP's read metadata from URL? (in that case we really should let a proper webserver (nginx or Apache) serve static files).
-Does `ansible` setup generate metadata, and if so where is it placed? or must it be done manually?**
+1. **TODO specify location of generated frontend/backend metadata or make location configurable in Ansible**

 # Configuration